Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Darmon points on quadric hypersurfaces

-As we shall soon see, our proof is based on the existence of a large place $v$, ``zooming in'' at which allows us to deduce the lack of a Brauer--Manin obstruction to the existence of strict Darmon points but at the same time the presence of such obstruction to Darmon strong approximation off $T$.
+Our proof is based on the existence of a large place $v$, ``zooming in'' at which allows us to deduce both the lack of a Brauer--Manin obstruction to the existence of strict Darmon points and the presence of an obstruction to Darmon strong approximation off $T$.

-\begin{proof} Recall that strict Darmon points of $(\sQ, \DDelta_m)$ are those which also lie on $U$ while non-strict Darmon points those who come from $\Delta$.
+\begin{proof}[Proof of Theorem~\ref{thm:main3}] Recall that strict Darmon points of $(\sQ, \DDelta_m)$ lie on $U$, while non-strict Darmon points come from $\Delta$.
 Since $m$ is finite and $\Delta$ is irreducible, it follows that the set of non-strict Darmon points is the set of $K$-rational points on $\Delta$.
-The assumption on $\Delta$ now implies that it is an $(n - 1)$-dimensional smooth projective quadric and thus it satisfies the Hasse principle and weak approximation.
+The assumption on $\Delta$ now implies that it is an $(n - 1)$-dimensional smooth projective quadric, so it satisfies the Hasse principle and weak approximation for $K$-rational points.
+In view of this and the fact that the adelic and the product topologies coincide for adelic spaces of projective varieties, given a non-empty non-strict adelic set we can deduce that all semi-integral local-global principles are satisfied on the non-strict part.
 To investigate Brauer--Manin obstructions we can thus focus on strict Darmon points.
 Assume that $(\sQ, \DDelta_m)_{\str}^{\dd}(\A_K) \neq \emptyset$.
 It follows that $Q(K) \neq \emptyset$ by the Hasse--Minkowski theorem.
-Moreover, not all rational points on $Q$ are contained in $\Delta$ and thus $U(K) \neq \emptyset$.
+Moreover, not all rational points on $Q$ are contained in $\Delta$, so $U(K) \neq \emptyset$.
 Therefore $\Br K$ injects into $\Br U$.